tushar-borole/dope-stacks/README.md

    series database") (allowing for high dimensionality) built using a HTTP pull model, with flexible queries and real-time alerting.

+## Others

+- [Openfass](https://www.openfaas.com/) :  OpenFaaS® makes it simple to turn anything into a serverless function that runs on Linux or Windows through Docker Swarm or Kubernetes.

 ## Contributing

 Open an issue first to discuss potential changes/additions.
 If you have questions with the guide, feel free to leave them as issues in the repository.
 If you find a typo, create a pull request.
 The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.
 Why?
 Because odds are if you have a question, someone else does too!
 You can learn more here at about how to contribute.